telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridFieldsPopupSettings.md

 The minimum amount of column fields that should the  Column zone contain
             in order for the popup to appear.

-###  AggregateFieldsMinCount `Int32`

-The minimum amount of aggregate fields that should the  Aggregate zone contain
-            in order for the popup to appear.

 ###  FilterFieldsMinCount `Int32`

 The minimum amount of filter fields that should the  Filter zone contain
+            in order for the popup to appear.

+###  RowFieldsMinCount `Int32`

+The minimum amount of row fields that should the  Row zone contain
             in order for the popup to appear.